|

 sometimes spelled Lasa, is the traditional capital of Tibet and

-the capital of the Tibet Autonomous Region of the People's Republic of
+the capital of the Tibet Autonomous Region of the People's Republic

-Tibet.
-The city is home to about 255,000 inhabitants and, at an
+holiest centre in Tibet.
+The city is home to about 255,000

-altitude of approximately 3,650 m (11,975 ft), is one of the highest
+inhabitants and, at an altitude of approximately 3,650 m (11,975

-cities in the world.
-Lhasa literally means "place of the gods",
+ft), is one of the highest cities in the world.
+Lhasa literally

-although ancient Tibetan documents and inscriptions demonstrate that
+means "place of the gods", although ancient Tibetan documents and

-the place was called Rasa, which means "goat's place", until
+inscriptions demonstrate that the place was called Rasa,

-the early 7th century.
+which means "goat's place", until the early 7th century.

 Use your browsers "Go Back" button to return to the